spooky-th-ghost/dagathia/GodsAmongUs.md

 # The Head that wears the crown
 - Can turn objects to gold on touch
-- Succeed All Con Checks
+- Acts twice in the innitiative order
 - Doubles Armor Bonus
 - Fighter: Battlemaster + []